 Cumulative Layout Shift: This is the shifting of elements while a web page is loading.
 If this is too aggressive, a web page can hardly be used while it is loading.
 (The submit button disappears because it has been shifted downwards.)
 This is why layout changes during loading should be minimal or, ideally, should not take place at all.

 More information is available on the Google support page.
 There you can also setup a report for your website to determine the Core Web Vitals metrics.

 Google provides the answer to certain user questions on its search results page.

 Caption: Pictured here, the user asked for the population of Leipzig.
 Google shows the result directly.

 These types of search results mean that users do not have to click on a web page.
 That is why they are called zero click searches.
 Google is getting better at extracting answers from web pages.
 This is convenient for users, but website operators hardly get any clicks from these search results.

 Therefore, in 2021, you should place more emphasis on so-called long-tail keywords in your content planning.
 You should therefore answer complex questions on your page that may not be overly searched for, but if they are, Google can’t summarize your answers briefly.
 This means users will have to click on your page.

 Keep in mind that complex content requires real expertise and a lot of research.
+Experienced content marketers and specialized services use tools like essaywriter.pro (for academic text content like essays) and content providers like clickworker (for shorter utility texts) to improve the quality of your content and filter the content that best fits your business.
 Long gone are the days when you could simply have a text written on any particular keyword and rank with it.